perceptiveshawty/RelationExtraction/README.md

 For details on data sourcing and model training, see this [Colab](https://colab.research.google.com/drive/1marycqYnZzFB-Rqd6crFFYvZvWOtaKoE?usp=sharing) notebook.
 A copy is stored in `experiments.ipynb`.

-To test the best model (`minilm-uncased-squad2`), add a list of newline-delimited sentences to `assets/sentences.txt`, and run `spacy project run infer` after configuring env variables (either directly in `configs/rel_trf.cfg` or via CLI).
+To test the best trained model (`minilm-uncased-squad2`), follow the installation steps, add a list of newline-delimited sentences to `assets/sentences.txt`, and run `spacy project run infer` after configuring env variables (either directly in `configs/rel_trf.cfg` or via CLI).
 See the [Demo](https://colab.research.google.com/drive/1marycqYnZzFB-Rqd6crFFYvZvWOtaKoE#scrollTo=-fl1qdKS1nhZ) section of the [Colab](https://colab.research.google.com/drive/1marycqYnZzFB-Rqd6crFFYvZvWOtaKoE?usp=sharing) notebook for an example.

-### Usage
+### Installation

 1. clone the repo and cd into it
 2. copy one or more [trained model directories](https://drive.google.com/drive/folders/1-5SxyYSaiTy-BzWfGCV7dunHurJkxwdz?usp=sharing) to `models/`